MCLD/ocuda/dev/README.md

 - `*.Data` - handles data storage and retrieval
 - `*.DataProviders.*` - Entity Framework data providers to connect to persistence back-ends

-### Ops

-This is the administration portion of the application which also can function as an intranet.
+Ops is the administration portion of the application which also can function as an intranet.

-### Promenade

-This is the public-facing portion of the application.
+Promenade is the public-facing portion of the application.

 ## Initial build and run